UoB-COMSM0166/2025-group-8/README.md

 ---

-## Heuristic Evaluation Report: MechDog vs. Drone Platformer
+## Heuristic Evaluation Report: Iron Rebellion

 Summary
-A heuristic evaluation was conducted by an external observer to identify usability issues in the MechDog vs. Drone platformer game.
+A heuristic evaluation was conducted by an external observer to identify usability issues in the Iron Rebellion game.
 Key findings include critical violations of Nielsen’s usability heuristics, particularly in collision detection, navigation controls, and level design consistency.
 Below is the prioritized list of issues and recommendations.

 Evaluation Table
 | Interface          | Issue                                                                 | Heuristic(s)                                | Frequency (0-4) | Impact (0-4) | Persistence (0-4) | Severity (F+I-P)/3 |